Pound, Virginia: Government

 The town is governed by an elected mayor and council.
 It employs a paid town manager, who has often been the same person as the mayor.

-The town council adopted an ordinance forbidding dancing without a permit (Section 127-138).
-When the town turned down a dance application, the ordinance was challenged and overturned by the federal District Court in 1999 as "unconstitutional on its face", 18 years after ordinance was created.
+In 1981, the town council adopted an ordinance forbidding dancing without a permit (Section 127-138).
+When the town turned down a dance application, the ordinance was challenged and overturned by the federal District Court in 1999 as "unconstitutional on its face."

-In the 2020s, financial and political issues plagued the town government.
+Near-revocation of charter

+Pound was once a thriving town, with large revenues coming in from coal companies.
+Yet, by the 2020s, falling revenues and assertions that past wealth had not been correctly saved for lean years caused issues in the town government, which led to financial and political issues plaguing the town government, including embezzlement.
 The town failed to pass a budget by its deadline, closed its police department, and was required by the state government to turn over its wastewater treatment facility to Wise County.
 Resignations and attendance problems deprived the town council of a quorum, resulting in a judge appointing replacement members.
-In 2021, the county board of supervisors requested that the Virginia General Assembly revoke the town's charter.
+In 2021, the county board of supervisors requested that the Virginia General Assembly revoke the town's charter, along with Delegate Terry Kilgore threatening the same after being tired of hearing about issues in the town.

 In 2022, the General Assembly passed, and the Governor signed into law, a bill to revoke the charter without a local referendum, as of November 1, 2023, unless the town government sufficiently improved before then.
 On February 2, 2023, the General Assembly passed, and the Governor signed into law, a bill to restore the town's charter.

+Before, but especially since, Kilgore's suggestion that he would push for the charter's revocation, the town has worked to repay its debts, chosen a new mayor, and replaced half of the council.
+Via creative grant applications and resourceful spending, the town has decreased its spending.
+It has also improved policing procedures and equipment and worked to revitalize the community, including with a new neighborhood watch group and increased business activity downtown.
+Yet, more work needs to be done on the town hall and to repair the effects of a 2015 landslide downtown.
+Some grant funding streams are unattainable due to past fiscal problems, and the audits, which would serve, among other things, to reassure potential funders, would be unattainably expensive for the town.

 Education

-Pound has one public school: James Woodrow Adams Combined School.
+Pound has one public school, James Woodrow Adams Combined School, which is a part of Wise County Public Schools, which owns and operates it.